 While you can navigate an insurance claim on your own, you’ll probably be more successful if you have an experienced attorney by your side.
-At Lavent Law, our Miami personal injury lawyers know that insurance companies will do whatever they can to limit the money you get after an accident.
+At Lavent Law, P.A., our Miami personal injury lawyers know that insurance companies will do whatever they can to limit the money you get after an accident.
 We’ll make sure that insurance companies respect your insurance claim and extend fair settlement offers.

 If you’re dissatisfied with the offers you received we won’t hesitate to take additional legal action.
 We can file a personal injury lawsuit on your behalf and fight for the money you deserve.
 Contact our legal team today to schedule a free consultation.
 We’ll review your case and help you understand your rights.